 Healthcare facilities serving at-need patients have closed.
 Prices have increased.
 Employee wages have dropped as systems converge.
 Providers are the least happy they have ever been.

 But, corporations have touted the health quality advantages of “integrating care”.
 As they buy facilities, they say that the patient will benefit from everything being in one place.
-These claims may well intentioned.
+These claims may be well intentioned.
 But the evidence doesn’t support them.
 They are baseless.

 Now, one out of five dollars in the United States is tied up in healthcare.
 As health systems consolidate, costs go up.
 Consolidation limits consumer choice and prices go up due to increased leverage.